s3gw-tech/s3gw/k3s/README.md

 Please adapt the `host_base` and `host_bucket` properties in the `s3cmd.cfg` configuration file if your K3s cluster is not accessible via localhost.

+# Configure s3gw as Longhorn backup target

+Use the following values in the Longhorn settings page to use the s3gw as backup target.

+Backup Target: `s3://<BUCKET_NAME>@us/`
+Backup Target Credential Secret: `s3gw-secret`